Vamsi995/Vamsi995.github.io/_pages/misc.md

 - As a part of robin hood army, I was responsible for food/milk distribution for the less fortunate people suffering from leprosy, TB, HIV/AIDS.
 {% include carousel.html height="100" unit="%" duration="7" number="2" %}

+## Sky Photography (Sky Scrapes)

+Amidst the tumultuous events triggered by the onset of COVID-19, marked by my family contracting the virus and my brother's diagnosis with a trigeminal schwannoma (brain tumour), I often spent my free time on the terrace finishing my assignments for the day because of the unpleasant situation at home.
+During breaks, I developed a habit of gazing at the sky, captivated by the mesmerizing shapes the clouds formed.
+This contemplative activity not only served as a distraction but also evolved into a source of tranquillity and inspiration.
+As I continued to find respite in these moments, I began capturing the beauty of the sky during serene evenings, eventually transforming this practice into a meaningful hobby.
+The calming and graceful movements of the clouds provided a sense of alleviation during a challenging period, fostering a connection with nature that I hadn't anticipated.
+This newfound hobby became a therapeutic retreat, offering a serene escape amidst the chaos of life's uncertainties.

+You can view my full collection [here](https://drive.google.com/drive/folders/1KDKasoNt2xK-Up9ywMKYokuC5BecQh8A?usp=sharing).

+{% include carousel.html height="80" unit="%" duration="7" number="3" %}